 National Asthma Council Australia.
 Epidemic thunderstorm asthma.
 National Asthma Council Australia, Melbourne, 2017.

-Printed copies of our resources, including this information paper can be ordered soon through our online order system.
+Printed copies of our resources including this information paper can be ordered by clicking our online order system.

 Although all care has been taken, this information paper is only a general guide; it is not a substitute for assessment of appropriate courses of treatment on a case-by-case basis.
 The National Asthma Council Australia expressly disclaims all responsibility (including negligence) for any loss, damage or personal injury resulting from reliance on the information contained.